saransh661/tweet-sentiment-driven-bot/README.md

-# tweet-sentiment-driven-bot
+# Tweet-sentiment-driven-bot
 To drive robot based on Sentiment Analysis of Twitter

 ## Use Cases
-This can be mass scaled in future robots to predictively and autonomously act in the periods of Mass Hysteria
+This is a skeleton toy case to try out how I'll structure code for my Internship project